darkoppressor/cheese-engine/docs/templateInstructions.md

 (all lower case, dashed)

-Change the package name in Game.java in the above directory (all lower case, no spaces or dashes) Change the import statement in development/android/src/org/libsdl/app/SDLActivity.java (all lower case, no spaces or dashes)
+Change the package name in Game.java in the above directory (all lower case, no spaces or dashes)

-Change the namespace in development/android/app/build.gradle (all lower case, no spaces or dashes) If the game will use networking, enable the INTERNET permission in development/android/AndroidManifest.xml If the game will use GPS, enable the ACCESS_FINE_LOCATION permission in development/android/AndroidManifest.xml Enable any commented out features in development/android/AndroidManifest.xml that are going to be used by the game
+Change the app name in development/android/appName (all lower case, no spaces or dashes) If the game will use networking, enable the INTERNET permission in development/android/AndroidManifest.xml If the game will use GPS, enable the ACCESS_FINE_LOCATION permission in development/android/AndroidManifest.xml Enable any commented out features in development/android/AndroidManifest.xml that are going to be used by the game